cwelbeck/wxflows/examples/chat-app/README.md

 - **Imports `google_books` tool** with a description for searching books and specifying fields `books|book`.
 - **Imports `wikipedia` tool** with a description for Wikipedia searches and specifying fields `search|page`.

-You can deploy this tool configuration to a Flows Engine endpoint by running:
+You can deploy this tool configuration to a MCP compliant endpoint by running:

 ```bash
 stepzen deploy